Benedek4000/eng130_week4_project/db/db.md

 The relations between the tables can be classified as follows:

-1. user & user_details will have `1 to 1 & only 1` relation.
+1. user & user_details will have `1 to 1 mandatory` relation.
 2. user & session_details will have `1 to many` relation.
-3. sessions_details and call_log will have `1 to many` relation.
+3. sessions_details and call_log will have `1 mandatory to many optional` relation.

 The following `ER Diagram` shows the above relation between the tables.